 What You Need To Know About Scissors©

 State of the art, smooth cutting blade, and requires the least amount of thumb force.
-A must for slide cutting.
-These are harder to manufacture and therefore more expensive, but worth it.
-Micro-serrations sometimes available.
+A must have edge for slide cutting.
+These edges require more skill and time to manufacture and therefore are more expensive, but worth it.
+Micro-serrations, a specialty edge, is sometimes available.

 Sensei Shear Systems provided the pictures of the blades.
 Thank you